 - After receiving and considering the CAAC's advice, the ADA Compliance Officer will rule on the grievance and notify the CAAC, the complainant, and other concerned parties of his ruling within five working days.

-- If the complainant does not accept the ADA Compliance Officer's ruling, then the complainant may appeal to the President of the College within five working days.
+- If the complainant does not accept the ADA Compliance Officer's ruling, then the complainant may appeal to the President of the University within five working days.

 10. Literature Distribution

 Literature (printed matter from single sheet fliers to books) from sources outside the campus may be distributed (free or for sale) on campus only with the prior approval in writing of the Dean of Student Development or the Dean of Residence Life.
 If such prior approval is not obtained, the literature may be confiscated and the distributor subject to sanctions.
 If the distributor is not a student, a warrant for his/her arrest may be sought; if a student, s/he may be subject to the discipline of the university.

 All materials published, circulated, or posted on campus must be approved by the faculty, its committees, or organizations delegated by the faculty.
 Ordinarily such materials must be sponsored by properly constituted student organizations.
 Posters must be stamped with a take down date before posting.
 Stamping is available only at the Student Life East Office in the Commons Annex.

 While recognizing that constructive protest and discussion of issues are vital in a college community, the university also recognizes an obligation to maintain on the campus an atmosphere conducive to academic work and the respect of private rights of all individuals.
 Therefore, the following guidelines govern student protests and demonstrations: